Examples of Colloquialism And Their Traits

 - Trash – to devastate someone or something

-- Ballpark – A statement which is very close to reality
+- Ballpark – A statement that is very close to reality

 - Score – Accomplishing the goals or needs